Before you begin

 Alternatively, Microsoft Project Level 3 is available to cover more advanced concepts in all of the above.
 If you need further help and advice on using Project you can contact us via email or visit the Microsoft Project help centre.

 Contact us for a workshop

 The time for the course is an estimate, you can complete them at your own pace.
-If you would like to work through some or all of the above content with a tutor please contact us and we will arrange a workshop, or a set of five, three hour workshops, to allow you to learn with the aid of the tutor.
+If you would like to work through some or all of the above content with a tutor please contact us and we will arrange a workshop, or a set of five workshops lasting three hours each, to allow you to learn with the aid of the tutor.